-33% of females and 35% of males worldwide consider cash the most comfortable payment method.
+33% of females and 35% of males worldwide consider Money in physical form such as banknotes and coins. the most comfortable See Payment instrument..
 In fact, 89% of them admitted to using it up to 25 times a month for in-store payments.

 The survey, carried out by GlobalData* in 35 countries on 30,000 adults, also found that women are more prone to using cash, exceeding men by 6% on average.
 The surveyed population was mostly middle-to-upper class, which could indicate that cash usage is even higher for middle-to-lower class segments.

 These findings are not particularly surprising considering women’s generally more traditional role of running the household and caring for children in many societies.
-Aside from considering cash comfortable, other reasons for choosing it over other payment methods include “convenience, low risk and the unavailability of alternative payment methods”.
+Aside from considering cash comfortable, other reasons for choosing it over other A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. methods include “convenience, low risk and the unavailability of alternative payment methods”.

 But other reasons can be factored into this preference for cash, says Senior Financial Analyst at GlobalData Arnie Cho: “For example, the Gen X and Y segments use cash more often than the other age groups — partly as a result of being out at work, which increases their opportunities for in-store purchases.”